Analysis: Why it's crucial to grapple with our cultural blind spots

 The resulting conversations have been fruitful: They've made crystal clear the importance of detecting and grappling with cultural blind spots, specifically within Black communities.

-But less talked about is the fact that addressing antisemitism is crucial not just because it's the right thing to do, but also because it's vital for understanding the wider workings of oppression.
-Antisemitism -- anti-Jewish hostility -- is an ideological pillar of White supremacy, the very same bigotry that's long threatened Black Americans.
+But less talked about is the fact that addressing anti-Semitism is crucial not just because it's the right thing to do, but also because it's vital for understanding the wider workings of oppression. anti-Semitism -- anti-Jewish hostility -- is an ideological pillar of White supremacy, the very same bigotry that's long threatened Black Americans.

 The past reminds us that there's a long history of Black and Jewish partnerships on civil rights issues, and that Black and Jewish lives have both been kindling for White supremacy.